-The General Data Protection Regulation (“GDPR”) is a comprehensive EU data protection law, which goes into effect on May 25, 2018.
+The General Data Protection Regulation (“GDPR”) is a comprehensive EU data protection law.
 The GDPR expands the privacy rights of EU individuals, and places heightened obligations on companies that process EU personal data in the context of providing goods or services to those individuals.

 For more details, check out this Guide to the GDPR published by the UK Information Commissioner’s Office.

 As a Webtrends client, does the GDPR apply to me?